IntervalSurgeon presents functions for intersecting,

 tables, and can be performed on sets of intervals using the

-function.
+join function.
 This function returns a matrix containing

 all overlaps of intervals from each set.
 Each row in the returned matrix